eloycoto/blog/content/blog/tesla-vigo.rst

    Ro-Ro terminal, 900K square meters and nine ramps

 I spoke about the car’s movement, but logistics is not only about cars.
-In Galicia(A Coruña) is located Inditex (Zara) base headquarters, one of the TOP-25 companies in Europe.
-Zara has a good compromise with the quality, and all batch of clothes are checked in Galicia offices, so container logistic is quite good acceptable.
+In Galicia(A Coruña) is located Inditex (Zara) headquarters, one of the TOP-25 companies in Europe.
+Zara has a good compromise with the quality and all batch of clothes are checked in Galicia offices, so container logistic is well structured over Galicia.

 .. figure:: img/tesla/fly_to_vigo.jpg
    :alt: class